conan-io/docs/integrations/qmake.rst

     Hello/0.1@memsharded/testing export: Copied 1 '.h' file: hello.h
     Hello/0.1@memsharded/testing: A new conanfile.py version was exported

-This hello package is created with CMake but that doesn't matter for this example, as it can be consumed from a qmake project with the configuration showed before.
+This hello package is created with CMake, but that doesn't matter for this example, as it can be consumed from a qmake project with the configuration showed before.

 Now let's get the qmake project and install its `Hello/0.1@memsharded/testing` dependency: